Thapa-Dipesh/digifarmer-backend/README.md

 # digifarmer-backend

-A Node.js backend API for a social platform, built with Express, Prisma, and PostgreSQL.
+A Node.js backend API for a disease detection mobile app built with Express, Prisma, and PostgreSQL.
 It supports user authentication, post creation (with image upload), likes, and comments.

 ## Features